TJetka/SLEMI/README.md

 ## Basic usage

-The package is based on a main wrapper function - `capacity_logreg_main()`, which calls specific methods implemented within this package.
+The package is based on a main wrapper function - `capacity_logreg_main()` for calculation of channel capacity, which calls specific methods implemented within this package.
+Similarly, functions `mi_logreg_main()` can be used to estimate mutual information, while `prob_discr_pairwise()` to compute probabilities of discrimination between two different input states.

 ### Preaparing data